Cirkit Designer Logo

 Example: Using LM4140 with Arduino UNO

-The LM4140 can be used as a precision reference voltage for an Arduino UNO's ADC.
-Below is an example of how to connect and use it:
+The LM4140 can be used as a reference voltage for ADCs in microcontrollers like the Arduino UNO.
+Below is an example of how to connect and use the LM4140:

-2. Connect the GND pin to the Arduino's GND.
+2. Connect the GND pin of the LM4140 to the Arduino's GND pin.

-3. Connect the VOUT pin to the Arduino's AREF pin (Analog Reference).
+3. Connect the VOUT pin of the LM4140 to the AREF pin of the Arduino UNO.

 Arduino Code Example

-// Example: Using LM4140 as an external reference for Arduino ADC
+// Example: Using LM4140 as an external reference voltage for Arduino ADC

 void setup() {